DCS-training/Network-Analyisis-Python/README.md

 * Notebooks: Jupyter Notebooks demoing content from the slides and completing the assignments
 * Assignments: PDF documents, one per week

-The material in this repo is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 **Week 1:** Network Analysis Analyzing network data using NetworkX

 **Week 2:** Data Visualization Creating data visualizations using Altair (with pandas)